Understanding CRP in Education Loan: What It Means and How It Affects Your Loan Approval

 How to Calculate CRP: A Simple Process

-CRP in education loan is calculated by adding an additional interest rate to the base interest rate of the education loan.
-This is done to compensate for the potential risk that the borrower may default on the loan.
+CRP in an education loan is calculated by adding an additional interest rate to the base interest rate.
+This compensates the lender for the potential risk that the borrower may default.

-For example, if a bank offers a base interest rate of 10% and assigns a CRP of 3% after evaluating your profile, the total interest rate on your loan will be 13%.
+For example, if a lender offers a base interest rate of 10% and assigns a CRP of 3% after evaluating your profile, the total interest rate on your loan will be 13% (illustrative; actual rates vary by lender and borrower profile as of 2025-26).

 Calculation Example: